elizabethgarza/Spanish-Diacriticizer/README.md

-# SpanishDiacriticizer | Supervised machine learning using the Naive Bayes classification algorithm.
+# Spanish-diacriticizer | Supervised machine learning using the Naive Bayes classification algorithm.

 ## Purpose

-The purpose of this project is to design model based on a supervised machine learning Naive Bayes classification algorithm that can predict whether or not a letter in a Spanish word should have a diacritic--i.e. a *SpanishDiacriticizer*.
+The purpose of this project is to design model based on a supervised machine learning Naive Bayes classification algorithm that can predict whether or not a letter in a Spanish word should have a diacritic--i.e. a *Spanish-diacriticizer*.

 ## Usage